dansheffler/dtsheffler.com/_teaching/phi100/How to Write Your Analysis Paper.md

    narrate your personal reaction or thought process.
 Instead, focus on an objective claim.
 I call this "staying objective" in the rubric.
-If you slip into subjective assessment of the authors' style you will loose five points.
+If you slip into subjective assessment of the authors' style you will lose five points.
 6. **Craft an Argument**.
 Think up at least three supporting pieces of evidence for why another rational human being should agree that the claim you just wrote in step 5 is the truth.
 You